-\paragraph{The semantic content of the contextual prompts are important to improving performance.} The core aspect of our study involves examining the impact of additional context on model performance, and specifically how the signal from this context provides a boost in learning performance.
+\paragraph{The semantic content of the contextual prompts is important to improving performance.} The core aspect of our study involves examining the impact of additional context on model performance, specifically how the signal from this context enhances learning performance.
 We conduct an ablation by introducing negative contextual prompts, which are designed to mislead the model by suggesting that the following information is incorrect.
-These results can be found in tables under Appendix \ref{ablation:contextual_prompts}.
+These results are presented in tables in Appendix \ref{ablation:contextual_prompts}.
 In the financial domain, the impact of negative prompts is evident.
 The 7B model experienced a performance drop of $\%\Delta^{-CFT}_{CFT}=-3.41\%$, and the 13B model sees a decrease of $\%\Delta^{-CFT}_{CFT}=-2.39\%$.
-All models undergoing negative contextual fine-tuning still perform better than those subjected to CPT.
+All models undergoing negative contextual fine-tuning still outperform those subjected to CPT.
 In addition to experiments with negative contextual prompts, we investigate text-adaptive Contextual Fine-Tuning (TextAdaptCFT) using automatically generated, text-dependent prompts.
 As shown in Table \ref{table:adaptivecp}, TextAdaptCFT achieves an average accuracy of 46.31\%, outperforming both the baseline Chat model (45.05\%) and the Chat CPT model (45.96\%).
 This suggests that our manually constructed contextual prompts are not the only viable solution, and that semantic content within prompts plays a crucial role in enhancing model performance.
 Refer to Appendix \ref{app:autodepcft} for additional details on our automated prompt construction process.